Forge Building Company Logo

 Be Responsive

-Having a personal connection with you directly, at their local facility, will bolster customers’ confidence in your business.
-Customers appreciate when businesses treat them like real people rather than numbers adding to their bottom line.
-Take the time to learn your customers’ names and a little bit about them.
+Having a personal connection with you directly at their local facility will bolster customers’ confidence in your business.
+Customers appreciate businesses treating them like real people rather than numbers, adding to their bottom line.
+Take the time to learn your customers’ names and a little about them.
 If your customers feel at home, they’ll keep coming back Additional tips to consider:

 • No matter the size of your business, employ a call center to ensure every call is answered, even after regular office hours.